rrishi04/Final-Project-Pokemon-Analyzer/README.md

 Files:
 2024.csv: Normal CSV File, uncleaned data for the 2024 data.
 Altered and modified this CSV in order to make clean CSV files for the corresponding years.

-.ipynb: This is my fill Jupyter notebook, it goes over everything from how I scraped my data parsed and collected date, then organized the data and cleaned it.
+Final Project - Pokemon Analyzer.ipynb: This is my fill Jupyter notebook, it goes over everything from how I scraped my data parsed and collected date, then organized the data and cleaned it.
 I then display how I answer my questions using plots and graphs.